 Put the flour, sugar and salt into the bowl and stir to combine.

-Add the butter and using a fork or pastry blender, mix until it resembles breadcrumbs.
+Using a fork or pastry blender, mix the butter cubes into the flour until it resembles breadcrumbs.

 Stir in the quick yeast.